 - a willingness to keep up to date with advances in technology and social media.

-- non-governmental, not-for-profit and voluntary organisations (charities, pressure groups, political parties, church organisations);
+- third sector and voluntary organisations including charities, pressure groups, political parties and church organisations

 - healthcare organisations.

 Developing your expertise and contacts can bring opportunities for freelance work as an information consultant or trainer.

 - Information Professional Jobs - the job board for CILIP.